ariya/phantomjs/_posts/documentation/learn/2000-01-01-quick-start.md

 ## Code Evaluation

-To evaluate JavaScript or CoffeeScript code in the context of the web page, use `evaluate()` function.
+To evaluate JavaScript code in the context of the web page, use `evaluate()` function.
 The execution is "sandboxed", there is no way for the code to access any JavaScript objects and variables outside its own page context.
 An object can be returned from `evaluate()`, however it is limited to simple objects and can't contain functions or closures.

 Here is an example to show the title of a web page: